by Jon (Updated on 2015-10-12)

 - Importing Backgrounds

 - Importing Behaviors

 Importing resources is a key part of the Stencyl workflow.
-This article talks about the various ways of pulling in graphics, sounds and other resources.
+This article talks about the various ways of pulling in graphics, sounds and other resources into your game.

-In general, you can import resources through three methods.
+In general, you can import resources through one of the following methods.

 - Picking a file from the file system